thephpleague/plates/README.md

 <? $this->uri(1) ?>
 ```

-Check if a specific segment (first parameter) equals a given string (second parameter).
+Check if a specific segment of the URI (first parameter) equals a given string (second parameter).
 Returns `true` on success or `false` on failure.

 ```php
 <? $this->uri(1, 'home') ?>
 ```

-Check if a specific segment (first parameter) equals a given string (second parameter).
+Check if a specific segment of the URI (first parameter) equals a given string (second parameter).
 Returns string (third parameter) on success or `false` on failure.

 ```php
 <? $this->uri(1, 'home', 'success') ?>
 ```

-Check if a specific segment (first parameter) equals a given string (second parameter).
+Check if a specific segment of the URI (first parameter) equals a given string (second parameter).
 Returns string (third parameter) on success or string (fourth parameter) on failure.

 ```php
 <? $this->uri(1, 'home', 'success', 'fail') ?>